 Empathy, trust, respect, and cooperative problem-solving are fundamental to EBGIS.
 Our teachers implement an excellent German social and emotional curriculum, Faustlos, which builds self-confidence and interpersonal skills such as active listening and peaceful problem-solving.
 The curriculum is comprehensive yet flexible enough so that individual modules can be introduced based on teachers’ observation of classroom dynamics.
 In this way, students’ day-to-day interactions become a laboratory where they practice and internalize social and emotional skills.

 Because our graduates are academically advanced, well-rounded, and independent and critical learners, they are welcomed and excel at competitive public and private high schools in the Bay Area and beyond.
 Bentley School, Maybeck High School, Proof School, St. Mary's College High School, St. Joseph Notre Dame High School, and Berkeley High School are some examples of local high schools that our former students attend.

 Absolutely.
 EBGIS offers need-based tuition assistance for eligible families with children in grades one through eight.
 We encourage interested families to apply as early as possible so that tuition assistance awards can be offered at the time of acceptance.

 Yes!
 We offer the best of both worlds to German families who relocate to the United States: A comfortable transition for German students still building confidence in English, and plenty of exposure to the English language and American culture through both formal instruction and interactions within our vibrant community.
-For those families intending to return to Germany in a few years’ time, our curriculum enables children to reintegrate successfully into the German educational system because they have maintained the same high academic standards throughout their stay in the U.S.
+For families intending to return to Germany, our curriculum enables children to reintegrate successfully into the German educational system because they have maintained the same high academic standards throughout their stay in the US.